pilotmoon/NMLog/README.markdown

 Simple, controllable Objective-C logging.

-Based on Andrew Pepperrell's [APLog](http://preppeller.com/2011/12/08/simple-more-flexible-objective-c-logging/).
+This was inspired on Andrew Pepperrell's [APLog](http://preppeller.com/2011/12/08/simple-more-flexible-objective-c-logging/).